core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'identityref' Type

-This specification supports two approaches for encoding identityref, a SID as defined in {{-core-sid}} or a name as defined in {{I-D.ietf-netmod-yang-json}} section 6.8.
+This specification supports two approaches for encoding identityref, a SID as defined in {{-core-sid}} or a name as defined in {{RFC7951}} section 6.8.

 ### SIDs as identityref {#identityref-with-sid}